nobleman97/Cloud_DevOps-projects/bincom/README.md

 <p align="center">
     <img src="./.assets/bincom.drawio.png" alt="Mysql connected" />
 </p>

+The diagram illustrates a simple application setup with an application server in a **public subnet** and the database server in a **private subnet**.
+- A **public route table** is created to enable communication between the public subnet and the **internet gateway**.
+A **private route table** is also  configured to allow the mySQL server access to the internet through the **NAT** during initial configuration of the DB server.
+- The infrastructure is provisioned using IAC (Terraform) and then the DB server and the application server are configured using Ansible.
+- If you want to set it up, follow these steps...

 ## Prerequisites:
 In order to follow this tutorial, you should have the following installed on your development environment...